 Your ORCID profile is an opportunity for you to showcase your research outputs so far.
 As well as your publications, you can add details relevant to your career, such as employment history, membership of professional associations, etc.

-Make you sure select the green 'everyone' setting in each section that you to be discoverable by other researchers.
+Make you sure select the green 'everyone' setting in each section so that your details are discoverable by other researchers.

 This includes your email settings, which you can edit.